Holly's Heroes: episode guide

 Episode 20

-NZ: August 20, 2005
+New Zealand: August 20, 2005

-Aus: October 13, 2005
+Australia: October 13, 2005

-The Outlaws welcome visiting US team the Comets, whilst Joel directs his newfound interest in film making towards a legendary local shipwreck.
+The Outlaws welcome visiting US team the Comets, whilst Joel directs his newfound interest in filmmaking towards a legendary local shipwreck.
 Johnno meets his match when Comet entrepreneur Maddison beats him at his own game.
 Meanwhile, a storm floods the gym and sabotages Trish's efforts to impress the Comet's coach.

 Double Team